- About UCSF Pathways to Discovery

 Dean's Prize for Research and Scholarship

-The first five prizes, awarded for short-term projects or research, are available to students who participated in the Pathways Explore summer program in 2013.
-All winners will present their work at the January Symposium and receive their award from the Dean.
+The first five prizes, awarded for short-term projects or research, are available to students who participated in the Pathways Explore summer program in 2015.
+All winners will present their work at the Explore Symposium on January 29, 2016 and receive their award from the Dean.

 Finalists will be selected based upon the submission of a one-page abstract, letter of nomination, and successful presentation to the faculty review committee.